Degenerative Myelopathy Blog Banner

 Prevention and Breeding Considerations

-Genetic testing has transformed the approach to preventing degenerative myelopathy in future generations.
-Responsible breeding practices can significantly reduce the incidence of this devastating condition.
+Genetic testing has transformed the approach to reducing degenerative myelopathy risk in future generations.
+Responsible breeding practices can help lower the incidence of this devastating condition.

 Genetic Testing Programs